Alveolar rhabdomyosarcoma: Pathology

 ARMS cells are often small with little cytoplasm.
 The nuclei of the cells are round with normal, dull, chromatin structures.
-The ARMS cells often clump together and have fibrovascular septae that interrupts the aggregates.
-The fibrovascular septae that disrupts the aggregates often give the tumor the physiology of the alveoli found in the lungs.
-In a few cases, there may not be any fibrovascular septae and this gives the tumor a more solid phenotype and no alveoli physiology.
+The ARMS cells often clump together and have fibrovascular septa that interrupts the aggregates.
+The fibrovascular septa that disrupts the aggregates often give the tumor the physiology of the alveoli found in the lungs.
+In a few cases, there may not be any fibrovascular septa and this gives the tumor a more solid phenotype and no alveoli physiology.
 Immunostaining for myogenin and for MyoD can be used to determine ARMS from other rhabdomyosarcoma tumors and immunostaining for AP2β and p-cadherin can distinguish fusion positive ARMS from fusion negative.

 Embryonic origin and epidemiology

 ARMS usually occurs in the skeletal muscles and is postulated to be derived from precursor cells within the muscle tissue.
 During embryonic development ARMS occurs in the mesoderm which is the precursor for the skeletal muscle tissue.
 ARMS accounts for roughly 20 to 30 percent of all rhabdomyosarcoma tumors and therefore accounts for roughly 1 percent of malignancies found in children and adolescents.
 There is an age determination on which PAX proteins fuse together with the FOXO1 transcription factor.
 PAX3-FOXO1 positive subset of ARMS occurs mostly in older children and young adults, while PAX7-FOXO1 positive subset of ARMS and fusion negative subsets occur most often in younger children.